t3rmian/devpot/content/posts/collections/en/2020-05-31-room-on-upgrade.md

 ---
-title: How to listen on database upgrade with Room
+title: How to listen for database upgrade with Room
 url: room-on-upgrade
 id: 31
 tags: